hayj/Scroller/README.md

 ## Function `getPageInfos()`

-This function take a driver and return (scrollTop, scrollBottom, windowHeight, documentHeight)
+This function take a driver and return (scrollTop, scrollBottom, windowHeight, documentHeight).
+You are at the bottom of the page if `scrollBottom >= documentHeight`.

 ## Function `scrollTo(driver, element, *args, **kwargs)`